 NMED, through the SWQB, will review the Dredge and Fill Program annually to determine if improvements are required.
-SWQB will also review and certify, certify with conditions, or deny USACE individual, regional and nationwide permits.
+SWQB will also review and certify, certify with conditions, or deny USACE individual, regional and nationwide permits under Section 404 of the CWA.